brianguay/guay_site/content/authors/admin/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
 bio: Brian Guay is a Ph.D.
 Candidate at Duke University in the Department of Political Science.
-Brian's research explores how citizens interact with information about politics.

 ############################